Shiitake has an intense savory taste and a meaty texture. It’s a versatile fungus that’s excellent in stir-fries, soups, grilled, or fried.

 How to Choose The Best

-When shopping for fresh shiitake mushrooms, get those with round caps and tightly formed gills.
+When shopping for fresh mushrooms, get those with round caps and tightly formed gills.
 Avoid those with brown or black blemishes.

 How To Store